Carla Sands

 Carla J. Sands (née Herd; born October 13, 1960) is an American businesswoman who is chair and CEO of Vintage Capital Group.
-During the Trump administration (2017–21) she was U.S. ambassador to Denmark.
+During the first Trump administration (2017–21) she was U.S. ambassador to Denmark.

 A former chiropractor, socialite, and actress, Sands married business executive Fred Sands in 1999.
 Following his death in 2015, she succeeded him as chair and CEO of Vintage Capital Group.
 During Donald Trump's 2016 presidential campaign, she was an economic advisor to Trump and a major donor to his campaign and inaugural committee.

 Sands was a candidate in the Republican primary in the 2022 United States Senate election in Pennsylvania.

-Early life and education
+Early life and career

 Sands was born Carla J. Herd, daughter of Jack (a chiropractor) and Barbara Herd, on October 13, 1960.
 She grew up in Mechanicsburg, Pennsylvania.
 Sands attended Cumberland Valley High School, where she was active in student council, the ski club, and various other student-led organizations.
 She studied art and science at Indiana University of Pennsylvania and chemistry at Elizabethtown College, but it is unclear whether she earned a degree from either institution.
 She later attended Life Chiropractic College, now Life University, and earned a Doctor of Chiropractic degree.

-Career

 Sands had a brief career in acting in the 1980s, appearing in several episodes of the television series The Bold and the Beautiful in 1987 and in two movies, the 1988 sword and sorcery fantasy film Deathstalker and the Warriors from Hell and the 1989 South African action film Wild Zone.

 Sands worked as a chiropractor in private practice from 1990 to 1999.
 On April 10, 1999, Sands married real estate mogul Fred Sands.
 Following his death in 2015, she succeeded him as the chair and CEO of Vintage Capital Group, which has around $150 million in assets, and of Vintage Real Estate.

 Politics

-She is a Republican fundraiser and donor; she supported the 2016 presidential campaign of Donald Trump.
-In 2016, Sands donated nearly a quarter-million dollars and organized high-dollar fundraisers for Trump's campaign, and subsequently gave $100,000 to Trump's inaugural committee.
-Sands was previously an economic advisor to Trump; she was one of eight women that Trump added to his economic advisory council after he faced criticism for initially naming an all-male slate.
+Sands is a Republican fundraiser and donor; she supported the 2016 presidential campaign of Donald Trump.
+In 2016, she donated nearly a quarter-million dollars and organized high-dollar fundraisers for Trump's campaign, and subsequently gave $100,000 to Trump's inaugural committee.
+Sands was previously an economic advisor to Trump; one of eight women that Trump added to his economic advisory council.

 Sands was a California delegate for the 33rd congressional district to the 2016 Republican National Convention.

-After the 2020 presidential election, Sands wrote twice on Twitter that she was "disenfranchised" because her absentee ballot in Pennsylvania was "not counted".
-The New York Times reported that when they ran a search on Pennsylvania's election website with Sands's information, it showed that her ballot had been received and counted in Cumberland County.
+Several days after the 2020 presidential election, concerned about voter disenfranchisement, Sands wrote twice on Twitter that, according to Pennsylvania Department of State online voting records, her absentee ballot in Pennsylvania appeared not to have been counted.
+The New York Times, which later ran a search on Pennsylvania's election website with Sands's information, reported that the website had been updated and that her ballot had been received and counted in Cumberland County, admitting that it "is unclear when that information on the website was updated."